-Keiko Bridwell is a Ph.D. student in the Department of Linguistics.
-She works as a research assistant at the DigiLab, where she leads workshops on various digital tools and is available for consultation about digital projects, and is teaching a course on text analysis in Spring 2022 (DIGI 3000).
-Keiko’s research in linguistics focuses on sociophonetic variation.
+Keiko Bridwell is a Ph.D. candidate in the Department of Linguistics.
+She works as a research assistant at the DigiLab, where she leads workshops on various digital tools, including Excel and R, and is available for consultation about digital projects.
+Keiko’s research in linguistics focuses on sociophonetic variation in Southern American English.